Picea omorika: Ecology

-Cultivation
+Cultivation and uses

 Outside its native range, Serbian spruce is of major importance as an ornamental tree in large gardens, valued in northern Europe and North America for its very attractive crown form and ability to grow on a wide range of soils, including alkaline, clay, acid and sandy soil, although it prefers moist, drained loam.
 The crown shape is heritable, with high altitude seed sources retaining the narrow crown in cultivation, and lower altitude sources their broader crown.

 It is also grown to a small extent in forestry for Christmas trees, timber and paper production, particularly in northern Europe, though its slow growth makes it less important than Sitka spruce or Norway spruce.
 In cultivation, it has produced hybrids with the closely related black spruce (named as P. × mariorika), and also with Sitka spruce.

 AGM cultivars

 The following cultivars have gained the Royal Horticultural Society's Award of Garden Merit: